hdShang/arxiv-daily/docs/cs-CL/2025-08-08/papers/250814054v1-contrastive-analysis-of-constituent-order-preferences-within-adverbi.md

 ---
 layout: default
-title: Contrastive Analysis of Constituent Order Preferences Within Adverbial Roles in English and Chinese News: A Large-Language-Model-Driven Approach
+title: "Contrastive Analysis of Constituent Order Preferences Within Adverbial Roles in English and Chinese News: A Large-Language-Model-Driven Approach"
 ---

 # Contrastive Analysis of Constituent Order Preferences Within Adverbial Roles in English and Chinese News: A Large-Language-Model-Driven Approach